 Core Goal 2: Engage Economic Redevelopment

 The Coal Country Team supports community revitalization through economic redevelopment projects that increase awareness, understanding and access to local history and culture.
 Examples include interpretive trails, parks, historic preservation and projects to increase tourism or business

-Two OSM/VISTAs working with Appalachian Sustainable Development (ASD) in Abingdon, VA are making a difference in their economically challenged area.
+Two OSMRE/VISTAs working with Appalachian Sustainable Development (ASD) in Abingdon, VA are making a difference in their economically challenged area.

 After receiving donated seconds, one local food pantry coordinator at the St. Charles Community Center was thrilled: "You have helped so many families with children, and elderly people in this coal mining community.
 I would like to say thank you."